robotronik/Libopencm3_STM32F4_Guide/README.md

 # Step by step !

 1. Install git and clone this repository (see git conference/tutorial)
+    * You need a ssh key on your account to clone libopencm3
     * `git clone --recurse-submodules URL_OF_THE_REPO`
     * We will now assume your working directory is this folder ! (`cd` into it please)
 2. Install the necessary tools to cross compile and flash your code